-- 2% of the unpaid child support or $5, whichever is greater, the day after the due date
+- 2% of the unpaid child support, the day after the due date

-- 8% of the unpaid child support 7 days later.
+- 8% of the unpaid child support 28 days after the due date.

-From 1 April 2021, we made changes to how penalties apply to outstanding child support.
-Amounts that you owed before this date may have had the following additional penalties applied to them.
+From 1 April 2021, we stopped charging the ongoing monthly late payment penalties to overdue child support.
+Child support you owe from before this date may have had these penalties applied.

 We may be able to reduce or remove the penalties if you pay the overdue child support or set up a payment plan.
 Contact us to find out how we can help with penalties.